 I suppose it had to happen eventually.
 South of the River Lea.
 South of the River Thames.
 The London Overground made it painlessly quick and easy to reach Denmark Hill.

-We were heading to the Heritage Centre at the William Booth College, part of the Salvation Army’s training headquarters.
+We are heading to the Heritage Centre at the William Booth College, part of the Salvation Army’s training headquarters.

-For those of us who arrive early, free tea or coffee in the light airy ground floor coffee lounge.
-We don’t have too much time to get too comfy on the sofas though and head up to the heritage centre.
+For those of us who arrive early, free tea or coffee is available in the light, airy ground floor coffee lounge.
+We don’t have too much time to get comfy on the sofas though and head up to the heritage centre.
 Almost everyone comments upon the open lift shaft; some of us probably remember attendant-operated lifts with metal closing gates from our childhoods.
-I am taken right back to a provincial.department store.
-The lift has been replaced, but the original would doubtless have had metal gates, probably very state of the art, and there would have been a lift attendant too.
+I am taken right back to a provincial department store.
+The lift has been replaced, but the original would doubtless have had metal gates, probably very state-of-the-art, and there would have been a lift attendant too.

 The archivists know that we are interested in the intriguingly named Salvation Army Knitting Home, known also as the Knitting Factory, in Upper Clapton.
-It provided training in machine knitting skills and safe accommodation to women, some barely more than children, who were in some way at risk in Victorian London.
+It provided training in machine knitting and safe accommodation for women, some barely more than children, who were at risk in Victorian London.

-I would urge everybody to visit the heritage centre, not just for the splendid building, but to look at and feel part of some real social history, the moving stories of some of the women who were “rescued”, given refuge and an opportunity to learn a skill and recover their lives at the Knitting Home.
+I would urge everybody to visit the heritage centre, not just for the splendid building, but to feel part of some real social history and experience the moving stories of some of the women who were “rescued”, given refuge and an opportunity to learn a skill and recover their lives at the Knitting Home.
 There was no requirement for the women to become members of the Salvation Army, although some did.

-We were so lucky to be tipped off by Naomi Sharpe at Queen Mary University of London about the Knitting Home otherwise we would never have come across it.
-This factory did not produce early fancy printed calico, new dye colours, wood-blocked repeat printed fabrics for well-known stores, but it quite possibly produced a greater sense of pride in its output to its workers, young women whose lives had been harsh in a way that few of us will have experienced.
+We were so lucky to be tipped off by Naomi Sharpe at Queen Mary University of London about the Knitting Home, otherwise we would never have come across it.
+The factory did not produce early fancy printed calico, new dye colours or wood-blocked repeat printed fabrics for well-known stores, but it quite possibly produced a greater sense of pride in its output to its workers, young women whose lives had been harsh in a way that few of us will have experienced.